 Politically-motivated demonstrations, including anti-Western rallies, occur in Sudan.
 Violence can erupt with little warning.
 Weapons are widespread among the population and conflict can escalate quickly.
 Curfews can be imposed, with little or no warning.

-On 22 February 2019, Sudan’s President declared a year-long state of emergency across Sudan.
+Following the Sudanese military's removal of President Bashir on April 11, authorities imposed a three month state of emergency.
 The state of emergency bans unauthorised public gatherings and gives security forces increased powers to arrest, restrict movement and seize assets.

+Borders can be closed at short notice.
 The border between Sudan and South Sudan is disputed in some places.
 Border areas are extremely dangerous.
 Fighting between rebel groups and government forces continues in Southern Kordofan and Blue Nile states.
 The Sudanese Defence Forces, including the Rapid Response Forces, respond to suspected rebel activity with force.
 Violent skirmishes involving local communities and armed groups continue in Abyei.
-The violence has resulted in the deaths of hundreds and the displacement of thousands of people.
-Civilians, including foreign workers, can be caught up in the violence.
-The security situation at the border has been made worse by violent conflict in South Sudan, which has generated steady flows of internally displaced persons and refugees into Sudan.
+The violence caused the deaths of hundreds and displacement of thousands of people.
+Civilians, including foreign workers, can get caught in the violence.
+Violent conflict in South Sudan has made the border security situation worse.
+This has caused steady flows of internally displaced persons and refugees into Sudan.

 Reconsider your need to travel to Sudan overall.